 Thomas Moore, was ‘the father of his profession’ and was a very talented indeed.
 Of course, Moore was a local man who saw how important Sunderland was becoming.
 Indeed, Moore had already designed many individual mansions for prominent people.
-So, Monkwearmouth Station, close to St Peter’s Church, was always going to reflect the significance of the area.
+So, Monkwearmouth Station, close to St Peter’s Church (AD674), was always going to reflect the significance of the area.

 George Hudson became a leading political figure, in fact, by 1845 he represented Sunderland in the House of Commons.
 He also had the nickname ‘The Railway King’ and was overseeing many railway projects.
 As a matter of fact, investors backed him all the way while the new railways mushroomed in this period.

 Obviously, more central control meant a tightening up of these investments.
 Be that as it may, Hudson managed to repay a lot but became broke in the process.
 As a matter of fact, he would leave the country on occasions to avoid court action through his bankruptcy.
 However, Hudson had to serve time in the debtors’ prison in 1865.
-When his friends came up with the money to pay off his debts, Hudson became a free man again.
+But, when his friends came up with the money to pay off his debts, Hudson became a free man again.
 He then retired to London where he died in 1871.

-The people of Sunderland take the Monkwearmouth Station for granted of course.
+The people of Sunderland take the Monkwearmouth Railway Station for granted of course.
 However, its architectural splendour makes it one of the most elegant buildings of its kind in the country.
-Moreover, Monkwearmouth station looks for all the world like the natural habitat of the ruling aristocracy, a grand country mansion.
+Moreover, Monkwearmouth Station looks for all the world like the natural habitat of the ruling aristocracy, a grand country mansion.
 Still, its grandiose appearance gives us a look into a period of time when design meant a lot.